DraqueT/PolyGlot/docs/readme_developers.txt

 4) Change the value of JAVA_PACKAGER_LOCATION to the JDK14 bin folder
 5) In a terminal, nagivate to the PolyGlot project folder.
-5.5) (Windows only) Download and install WiX Toolset: https://wixtoolset.org/releases/
+5.5) (Windows only) Download and install WiX Toolset: https://wixtoolset.org/releases/ 5.5) (OSX Only) install create-dmg (at terminal: "brew install create-dmg" or download from repository at https://github.com/andreyvit/create-dmg)
 6) On OSX, enter the command "./build_image.sh" without the quotes
 	- On Linux, enter the command "./build_image_linux.sh" without the quotes
 	- On Windows, enter the command "build_image_win.bat" without the quotes